NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 The objective is to create a Neural Network that can identify this non-linear high dimensional relationship.

-Let’s create a neural network with 2 Hidden Layers and 100 units in each hidden layer and training it for 1000 epochs.
+Let’s create a neural network with 2 Hidden Layers and 100 units in each hidden layer and train it for 1000 epochs.

 ```python